A new publication about Phosphorus derived from animal by-products is now available on this site.

 It is predicted that rock phosphate production will decline significantly later this century.

-Food grade bones are normally processed to extract gelatin – an important ingredient for the food and pharmaceutical industry.
-Crushed bones are degreased then demineralised with diluted hydrochloric acid before the calcium-phosphate is precipitated.
-The end product is a compound rich in Phosphorus and Calcium and suitable for use in feed stuffs for pets, poultry, pigs and aquafeed.
+Food grade bones are normally processed to extract gelatin.
+Gelatin is an important ingredient for the food and pharmaceutical industry.
+Crushed bones are degreased then demineralised with diluted hydrochloric acid.
+Thus, the calcium-phosphate is precipitated.
+The end product is a compound rich in Phosphorus and Calcium.
+It is known to be suitable for use in feed stuffs for pets, poultry, aquafeed and pigs.